Guides for Brides logo

 Shivani Dawett Updated:

 Bringing entire communities together in celebration of love, unity and tradition, Sikh weddings are truly memorable experiences for anyone in attendance from the wedding venue itself to the glamorous outfits.
-All of the usual things you might expect at a wedding are involved; food, dancing and joy.
+All of the usual things you might expect at a grand wedding are involved; food, dancing and joy.
 And yet, Sikh weddings put a unique cultural spin on each of these.

 As colourful and sociable an event as any, if you've had the good fortune to be invited to a Sikh wedding you're in for a treat!
 Here's our guide to what you can expect...